Chief of Police (retired), Gresham, Oregon

 He attended the FBI National Academy Class 224 in Quantico Virginia, California Post Command College, West Point Leadership Program, POST Executive Development Program and the POST Supervisory Leadership Institute.
 While in Command College he was published for his article “How will we train police recruits of the millennial generation in the year 2012.”

-He was awarded the Medal of Valor in 1989 for his encounter with an armed bank robber.
+He was awarded the Medal of Valor in 1989 for his encounter with an armed bank robber while at HBPD, and the Distinguished Service Medal upon retirement from Gresham PD.